Victims call for justice 30 years after Bhopal disaster

 In an email last week, Sprick said UCC had the "utmost respect and sympathy for the victims" but many of the issues "have already been resolved and responsibilities assigned."

-The government of central Madhya Pradesh state, where Bhopal is located, held a prayer meeting on Wednesday to mark the 30th anniversary of the leak and the Indian parliament in New Delhi observed a two-minute silence for the victims of the disaster.
+The government of Madhya Pradesh, where Bhopal is located, held a prayer meeting on Wednesday to mark the 30th anniversary of the leak and the Indian parliament in New Delhi observed a two-minute silence for the victims of the disaster.

 Government officials deny neglecting victims and failing to help many survivors.
 They say the Supreme Court decides who is eligible for compensation and free healthcare after receiving a list of the affected people.